Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   squares (NNLS) to subsequently deconvolute ST capture locations (spots).

+- [sSNAPPY](/packages/sSNAPPY) A single sample pathway pertrubation testing methods for RNA-seq data.
+The method propagate changes in gene expression down gene-set topologies to compute single-sample directional pathway perturbation scores that reflect potentail directions of changes.Perturbation scores can be used to test significance of pathway perturbation at both individual-sample and treatment levels.

 - [standR](/packages/standR) standR is an user-friendly R package providing functions to assist conducting good-practice analysis of Nanostring's GeoMX DSP data.
 All functions in the package are built